 Continued improvements in effluent management and housekeeping practices by MASL have assisted in reducing the concentrations of contaminants within the stormwater discharged from the site.
-Sample results during the period under review support the trend of reductions in the levels of contaminants in the receiving water at Sanger's Intake seen during recent years (dissolved zinc was higher than the historical median but still an improvement on earlier years).
+Sample results during the period under review support the trend of reductions in the levels of contaminants in the receiving water at Sanger's Intake seen during recent years.
 No samples outside of the mixing zone exceeded the relevant USEPA receiving water criteria for the protection of aquatic ecosystems.